 Six Flags Season

-As of June, Six Flags Discovery Kingdom is features a fuller schedule of weekday access.
-After August 8, the schedule returns to weekend-only hours.
+Springtime brings Fridays and weekend hours.
+Starting in June, Six Flags Discovery Kingdom features a fuller schedule of weekday access.
+After early August, the schedule returns to weekend-only hours.
 Park hours vary from 11 am to 6, 7, 8, or 9 pm.
 Tickets from the Six Flags website are cheaper than tickets at the gate.

 2 thoughts on “Six Flags Discovery Kingdom: Is it Worth It?”